 Does God really care about the hurts we parents carry for our children?
-Today’s blog is from a dad whose been there and understands – my husband Tom.
-He has something to say to that question and believe me, he knows what he’s talking about.
+Today’s blog post is from a dad whose been there and understands – my husband Tom.
+He has something to say to that question and he knows what he’s talking about.

-His message will remind us about 3 things we need to hear – especially during the holidays when our pain is more intense.
+His message reminds us about 3 things we need to hear – especially during the holidays when our pain is more intense.

-These three things are central to the message of the gospel and to Christmas.
+These 3 things are central to the message of the gospel and to Christmas.
 They intertwine beautifully to speak to our aching hearts.
 We hope they’ll help you today.

 The Apostle Paul wrote the same in his letter to the Philippians,

 “Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
-And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross” (Phil 2: 6-8)!
+And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross” (Philippians 2: 6-8 NIV)!